 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2011.
 Compiled and presented in profile.id by .id (opens a new window), the population experts.

 Compiled and presented in economy.id by .id, the population experts.

-The major differences between the weekly income of the local resident workers in the City of Brimbank and Greater Melbourne were:
+The major differences between the weekly income of the local labour force in the City of Brimbank and Greater Melbourne were:

 - A larger percentage of local labour force who earned $600-$799 (19.1% compared to 14.6%)